arryerhan/udemig-course/README.md

 # udemig-course

-I used Html Css and Scss components for this course's web site.
+I used Html Css and Scss components for this course web site.

 # Features:
 - Responsive Design